 While a lot of people think the bigger the accident, and the more property damage to your car, the bigger the injury.
 The truth is that even small or seemingly minor accidents can result in catastrophic injuries.
 It doesn’t take much force to hurt the vulnerable spine, delicate brain, joints, and bones alike.

-With that said, some of the most common car accident injuries, include:
+What are some of the most common injuries?

 - Traumatic brain injury (TBI)